Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Introduction

+In this paper we are concerned with a cohomology theory of digraphs called multipath cohomology~\cite{primo}, and denoted by $\mathrm{H}_{\mu}^*$.
+This is defined as the poset homology~\cite{chandler2019posets,primo} of the path poset (cf.~\cite{turner}).
+More abstractly, multipath cohomology can be seen as a functor cohomology, or as a {cellular cohomology}~\cite{TurnerEverittCell} -- see~\cite[Section~6]{primo} for a comparison.
+The main advantage of using poset homology over functor/cellular cohomology is its amenability to computations.
+In view of the discussion in~\cite[Section~6]{primo}, the computations provided here yield information about the functor and cellular cohomology groups of (a mild modification of) path posets.

+The goal of this paper is to analyse how the combinatorics of the path poset may affect multipath cohomology.
+As a by-product, we develop a number of techniques which can be used to explicitly compute~$\mathrm{H}_{\mu}^\ast$ with coefficients in a field.
+A first application is the following theorem (see Theorem~\ref{thm:linearcohomology});

-\begin{thm}[Theorem~\ref{thm:linearcohomology}] Let $\tL$ be an oriented linear graph and $\bK$ be a field.
-Then, there exist integers $h$, $k_1,\dots,k_h$, which are combinatorially determined only by $\tL$, such that the cohomology of $\tL$ is trivial if $k_i\equiv 0 \mod 3$ and $1 \leq i< h$, otherwise it decomposes as the tensor product of graded modules, as follows
+\begin{thm} Let $\tL$ be an oriented linear graph and $\bK$ be a field.
+Then, there exist integers $h$, $k_1,\dots,k_h$, which are combinatorially determined by~$\tL$, such that the multipath cohomology of~$\tL$ is trivial if $k_i\equiv 0 \mod 3$ and $1 \leq i< h$; otherwise multipath cohomology decomposes as the tensor product of graded modules, as follows

 where each factor

 is the multipath cohomology group of an alternating graph $\tA_n$ --~cf.~Figure~\ref{fig:alternating}. \end{thm}